-My work centers on designing, developing and evaluating novel, digitally-mediated models of citizen participation that engage communities in developing the future of local service provision, decision-making and democracy.
+My work centres on designing, developing and evaluating novel, digitally-enabled models of citizen participation that engage communities in developing the future of local service provision, decision-making and democracy.

 I am currently running the Open Lab: Athens initiative.
 OLAthens, through the engagement with the social and solidarity economy in Greece and the embedding of researchers in contexts of civic significance, aims at: designing and developing digital systems to facilitate and extend the civic activities of solidarity structures (e.g. systems for logistics, communications, decision-making etc.); and to invent digital systems that will extend the solidarity economy by embedding its values (i.e. equity, cooperation, environmental sustainability etc.) in the design of systems for wider reach.

 My previous research projects have involved a set of experiments into participatory methods in digital systems.
 Before starting as a RA, I mainly worked on my PhD project which was an experiment into participatory methods in voting systems.
 This involved a deeper examination of democracy and the different avenues that it can be manifested in the local and national scale in addition to the distinctive participatory types that these democratic practices entail.
 These participatory types ranging from the mere act of casting a ballot to more profuse citizen involvement, such as political deliberation and contestation, requires us to reconsider how technology can support democracy through the careful configuration and design of e-voting systems.

 More generally, I am interested in the intersection of open source software and the solidarity economy, e-participation (e-deliberation, e-contestation), e-democracy and human computer interaction (HCI).

 For more information visit: Open Lab:Athens and my scholar profile.